yapshinn/moe-kuochuansec/_academics/Character & Citizenzip Education.md

 2 .**Elective Modules**
 <p style=">The Elective Module is a 4-day applied learning programme for Secondary 3NA students conducted in both Semester 1 and 2 by industrial professionals.<p></p>

-<p style="text-align: justify;font-size:16px;">The programme provides students with an opportunity to explore their interests and personal inclinations, to help them in their decision-making for post-secondary courses.
+<p style=">The programme provides students with an opportunity to explore their interests and personal inclinations, to help them in their decision-making for post-secondary courses.
 Some key highlights of the modules offered were F1 Engineering and Stop Motion Artiste.</p>

 ![](/images/Our%20People/Departments/CCE/CCE%20Prog%203.png)